History of the Peshmerga: Iraq War (2003–2011)

-In 2008 many Peshmerga soldiers were put into new formations under the interior ministry, one of which is the Zeravani, who are loyal to the Kurdistan Democratic Party.
-Back in 2008, the Zeravani was a force of 8000 soldiers, but have grown in numbers (to 25,000 as of 2011) and now operate seven bases inside Iraqi Kurdistan.
+In 2008, many Peshmerga soldiers were put into new formations under the interior ministry, one of which is the Zeravani, who are loyal to the Kurdistan Democratic Party.
+Back in 2008, the Zeravani was a force of 8,000 soldiers but has grown in numbers (to 25,000 as of 2011) and now operate seven bases inside Iraqi Kurdistan.
 One of the bases is a dedicated airbase for training on ultralight fixed-wing aircraft (Ikarus C42).
 The Zeravani forces are led by Brigadier General Aziz Waysi Bani.

-The Peshmerga were an active partner in the American-led coalition in Iraq.
-Many Peshmerga are fluent in Arabic, in contrast to foreign coalition troops, and they therefore played an important role in the Sunni Triangle of Central Iraq.
-On the strategic level the Peshmergas are ready to fight a guerrilla war of any invasion of Iraqi Kurdistan.

-In 2012 the Kurdish leadership put in effect a program to unify the Kurdish forces of PUK and KDP, both of which operated as separate armies inside the region before the unification.
+In 2012, the Kurdish leadership put into effect a program to unify the Kurdish forces of PUK and KDP, both of which operated as separate armies inside the region before the unification.
 The unification program plans on having a total size of 18 brigades, which will be finalized by mid-2014.

-The Peshmerga is organizing its own Special Operations Force (SOF) which will incorporate many of the Cobra battalions.
+The Peshmerga are organizing their own Special Operations Force (SOF) which will incorporate many of the Cobra battalions.
 The Cobra forces are elite infantry soldiers found in many units inside the Peshmerga, including the Presidential brigade (in Baghdad there are three Cobra companies) and Intelligence battalion (identical with the Presidential brigade, except it has a scout company equipped with the BRDM-2 armoured patrol car instead of the third Cobra company).
 Many military experts also speculate that the EC120 B and the MD 530F helicopters which the KRG is getting might be used as helicopter support for the SOF brigade in the future.
 Officially, they are destined for the interior police forces.

 The Peshmerga have traditionally had a problem with funding, mainly due to their large size.
 The Peshmerga forces had no live training on their heavy weapons up until 2011 due to lack of ammunition.
-The problem was tackled after it was put on the media spotlight.
+The problem was tackled after it was put in the media spotlight.
 Now all heavy-weapon formations have at least 120 hours of live-fire training and taken part in six large military exercises.
 The Kurdish leadership will also be cutting the size of Peshmerga to pave the way for a faster modernization of the Kurdish forces.

-Peshmerga in Iraqi Kurdistan said they had taken control of the city of Kirkuk and provided logistical assistance to Iraqi government troops, during the 2014 Northern Iraq offensive by Sunni militants.
+Peshmerga in Iraqi Kurdistan said they had taken control of the city of Kirkuk and provided logistical assistance to Iraqi government troops during the 2014 Northern Iraq offensive by Sunni militants.